gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-anti-patterns.md

     **What to do instead:**

     Why make more work for yourself?
-Just use the canvas width and canvas height directly.
-    You don't even have to pass the canvas around because the `WebGLRenderingContext` already has a reference to the canvas.
+The WebGL context has its width and height directly on it.
+Just use that.

     <pre class="prettyprint">
-    // When you need to set the viewport to match the size of the canvas
+    // When you need to set the viewport to match the size of the canvas's
-    // this will always be correct
+    // drawingBuffer this will always be correct gl.viewport(0, 0, gl.drawingBufferWidth, gl.drawingBufferHeight);
-    gl.viewport(0, 0, gl.canvas.width, gl.canvas.height);
     </pre>

+    Even better it will handle extreme cases where as using `gl.canvas.width` and `gl.canvas.height` will not.
+[As for why see here](#drawingbuffer).

 2. Using `canvas.width` and `canvas.height` for aspect ratio